-While many questions in ECEC research, as well as the outcomes studied, have persisted. recent ECEC research has evolved along three lines.
-The first involves context: while much research has been conducted in the US and the UK, studies from other countries with other ideologies, policies and practices have become increasingly common, including studies from low and middle income countries such as Chile and Bangladesh (see Engle et al., 2011; Love et al., 2003, for extended discussions).
-The second concerns time-span: studies have now followed children into school age, and even adulthood.
+While many questions in ECEC research, as well as the outcomes studied, have persisted, recent ECEC research has evolved along three lines.
+The first involves context: while much research has been conducted in the US and the UK, studies from other countries with other ideologies, policies and practices have become increasingly common, including studies from low and middle-income countries such as Chile and Bangladesh (see Engle et al., 2011; Love et al., 2003 for extended discussions).
+The second concerns time span: studies have now followed children into school age, and even adulthood.
 The third is methodological, particularly selection effects: researchers are increasingly aware that parent choices have a strong influence on the 'when and what' of children's ECEC experiences, and that apparent effects of ECEC on children's development may, in part, be a function of family characteristics that vary with selection into ECEC.
-Studies of the effects of ECEC on child outcomes may therefore be biased if family factors both influencing ECEC variables and child outcomes are not controlled for, poorly measured, or not measured.
+Studies of the effects of ECEC on child outcomes are not controlled for, poorly measured, or not measured.
 Hence, the better research studies will include measurements of substantial family characteristics.
-Although a few studies of ECEC interventions for disadvantaged children have used randomised controlled trials (RCTs), most ECEC research is based on observational studies, because having researchers control their ECEC choices is unacceptable to most families.
+Although a few studies of ECEC interventions for disadvantaged children have used randomized controlled trials (RCTs), most ECEC research is based on observational studies, because having researchers control families' ECEC choices is unacceptable to most families.

 This review deals with research on the possible influences of ECEC on children's development, including attachment security, socio-emotional development, and cognitive and academic development.
 It uses empirical studies primarily, and literature reviews when relevant.
-Note that when the term 'effect' is used it is in a broad sense, referring to both associations and to plausibly causal relationships.
+Note that when the term effect is used it is in a broad sense, referring to both associations and to plausibly causal relationships.